grafana/tempo/docs/tempo/website/configuration/_index.md

 ${VAR:-default_value}
 ```

-where default_value is the value to use if the environment variable is undefined.
+where `default_value` is the value to use if the environment variable is undefined.

-You can find more about other supported syntax [here](https://github.com/drone/envsubst/blob/master/readme.md)
+You can find more about other supported syntax [here](https://github.com/drone/envsubst/blob/master/readme.md).

 ## Server

 Tempo uses the Weaveworks/common server.
 For more information on configuration options, see [here](https://github.com/weaveworks/common/blob/master/server/server.go#L54).

 ```yaml